Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Meat dishes in Turkish cuisine

-Lamb was the most popular meat in Ottoman cuisine.
-The beef was only used to make sausages and dried meat (pastirma).
-In today’s Turkish cuisine, besides lamb, beef and chicken meat are also used in abundance.
-Especially chicken meat has become the most popular meat in Turkey in recent years due to its cheap price compared to red meat.
-In 2020, chicken consumption in Turkey was more than beef meat and lamb combined.
+Lamb ruled Ottoman cuisine, with beef reserved for sausages and dried meat (pastirma).
+Today lamb, beef, and chicken all appear in abundance, and chicken has become the most-eaten meat thanks to its low price next to red meat.
+In 2020, Turkey consumed more chicken than beef and lamb combined.

 Kebabs in Turkish cuisine

-Further reading about Turkish kebabs: 20 Best & Most Famous Turkish Kebabs (w/ Authentic Recipes)
+Further reading: 20 Best & Most Famous Turkish Kebabs (w/ Authentic Recipes)

 Fish and seafood in Turkish cuisine

-In Turkey, fresh fish is plentiful everywhere.
-However, it’s a specialty of coastal areas where local people will tell you when and where the catch was made to assure its freshness.
-The high price of seafood and fish in Turkey makes it an infrequent dish (compared to red meat dishes), and the average person eats four times less than a European counterpart.
+Fresh fish is everywhere in Turkey, and a specialty of the coasts, where locals will tell you when and where the catch came in.
+High prices keep fish an occasional dish next to red meat; the average Turk eats four times less of it than a European counterpart.

-Fish are grilled, fried, or cooked slowly by the buğulama (poaching) method but some of the most delicious fish dishes are also the most simple, such as cornflour-coated, deep-fried fresh anchovies.
+Fish gets grilled, fried, or slow-poached by the buğulama method, but some of the best dishes are the simplest, like fresh anchovies coated in corn flour and deep-fried.

 Entrail dishes (offal) in Turkish cuisine

-Offal (or, entrails) dishes have great importance in Turkish cuisine, mostly because the offal parts of the animals are cheaper and more nutritious than the other cuts of meat.
-Almost all markets have a ratio of one entrails seller to every three butchers, and some regular butchers also sell entrails.
+Offal carries real weight in Turkish cuisine, mostly because entrails cost less and pack more nutrition than other cuts.
+Markets run about one entrails seller to every three butchers, and some regular butchers sell entrails too.

-Most entrail dishes are grilled and flavored with thyme.
-The list of well-known Turkish foods that are made with entrails is long and includes fried brains, brain salad (a kind of mezze), grilled liver slices, fried livers (Arnavut cigeri, a favorite kind of mezze), liver stew with thyme, tripe soup (iskembe corbasi), tripe with chickpeas, tripe au gratin, grilled spleen (especially useful as a treatment for anemia), grilled kidneys, grilled ram testicles, grilled sheep intestines (kokorec), sheep head (kelle) and trotter soups.
+Most offal dishes are grilled and flavored with thyme.
+The roster is long: fried brains, brain salad (a kind of meze), grilled liver slices, fried livers (Arnavut cigeri, a favorite meze), liver stew with thyme, tripe soup (iskembe corbasi), tripe with chickpeas, tripe au gratin, grilled spleen (long used as a treatment for anemia), grilled kidneys, grilled ram testicles, grilled sheep intestines (kokorec), sheep head (kelle), and trotter soups.

-Tripe restaurants, commonly referred to as ‘the last stop of drunks’, are open 24-hours a day.
-Generally, the dishes are served with bread and plenty of chili and garlic and are enjoyed as a hearty meal.
+Tripe restaurants, fondly called the last stop of drunks, stay open 24 hours a day.
+The dishes come with bread and plenty of chili and garlic, and they make a hearty meal.

 Related: 11 Foods to Challenge Your Eyes & Tastebuds: Offal Dishes in Turkey